mudphone/hbase-runner/README.md

   4. If that doesn't work for you, you can copy the .clj_completions.sample file to ~/.clj_completions

-- Truncating tables in a pmap is great because it's fast.
-However, since the truncate calls are executed in agents, the output of the command is not seen.
-  The truncate-tables command set up to return a list of maps, which are keyed with either :truncated or :error.
-There is one map per truncated table.
-  This return structure allows you to see if everything ran as expected.

 - There's a test suite.
 But, it's not comprehensive yet.
 To run it, do this:

   1. Running tests from the command-line: